thinkjs/www.thinkjs.org/view/en/doc/2.1/index.md

 We've used ES6 features like `class`, `export`, `let` and ES7 features like `async/await` in this example.
 Database queries and `Session` writing were all asynchronous actions, but here we are writing sync code to handle them with `async/await`.
 Last, it can run in Node.js environment stably after `Babel` compiling.

-#### TypeScript
+#### Supports TypeScript

 [TypeScript](http://www.typescriptlang.org/) is an free and open source programming language designed by Microsoft.
 TypeScript is a typed superset of JavaScript that it has some useful function in large project such as optional static type.

-ThinkJS 2.1 has support TypeScript, we can auto compile and update in our project.
+ThinkJS 2.1 has supported TypeScript, the code will be auto compiled and updated during the develop process.
 You can know more from [here](./typescript.html)。

 #### Supports variant project structures and environments